Post Bike Tour Quiz

 I also sang in the choir, which was fun, but at the end of it all we were not very good.
 You have to listen to each other to sing, and most people in the choir were not good listners.
 Still it does make me want to get my voice back in shape and join a choir back in Minneapolis.

-The performance of the High-C's choir on the final night of the
+The performance of the High-C’s choir on the final night of thecruise.

-The front of the ship, known as the Living Room (or the Library
+The front of the ship, known as the Living Room (or the Libraryaccording to Jane) was a favorite hangout in the lateafternoon.

 Cooking with Pearly